Buhoma Gorilla Trekking

 If you’re looking for a gorilla trekking experience, you can go to almost any of the four trekking sectors/regions (Buhoma, Nkuringo, Rushaga, and Ruhija).
 But the Buhoma sector, in the Northern part, remains an iconic gorilla trekking draw card.

-There are presently five habituated families of mountain gorillas to be visited during Buhoma gorilla trekking- Mubare, Habinyanja, Rushegura, Muyambi, and Katwe.
+There are presently five habituated families of mountain gorillas that can be visited during Buhoma gorilla trekking: Mubare, Habinyanja, Rushegura, Muyambi, and Katwe.

 Mubare Gorilla Family

 The reason Kanyonyi was defeated was because of his frailty.
 Silverback Maraya currently leads the family.
 He followed a fall from a high tree and subsequent inquiries.
-Maraya currently leads the group and has 7 members, including 3 adult females, 1 juvenile, and 2 infants.
+Maraya currently leads the group, which consists of 7 members, including three adult females, one juvenile, and two infants.

 Habinyanja Gorilla Family

 The Habituation process of this gorilla family began in 1996, and 6 years later, the group broke into two, hence leading to the formation of the Rushegura gorilla family.
-This family derived its name from a local word, “Nyanja” meaning “a place of water”.
+This family derived its name from a local word, “Nyanja”, meaning “a place of water”.
 This is because its members were first sighted close to a swamp, hence the name.
-Led by Silverback Makara, this gorilla family is made up of 13 members that include another silverback, 4 adult females, 2 sub-adult males, 4 blackbacks, and 1 infant.
+Led by Silverback Makara, this gorilla family is made up of 13 members that include another silverback, four adult females, two sub-adult males, four blackbacks, and one infant.

 Rushegura Gorilla Family

-Formed in February 2002 after a split from the parent family- Habinyanja, Rushegura gorilla family is currently under the leadership of silverback Kabukojo.
+Formed in February 2002 following a split from the parent family, the Habinyanja Rushegura gorilla family is currently led by silverback Kabukojo.
 This family’s name was derived from a tree species locally known as “Ebishegura.”
 The split occurred in an area with these trees.
 This gorilla family is known for foraging around the Buhoma Park Headquarters, visiting village gardens, and sometimes lodges, especially Bwindi Lodge.
-There are presently 16 members in the family, including 2 silverbacks, 5 adult females, 1 sub-adult female, 2 blackbacks, 2 sub-adult males, and 4 infants.
+There are presently 16 members in the family, including two silverbacks, five adult females, one sub-adult female, two blackbacks, two sub-adult males, and four infants.

 Muyambi Gorilla Family

 Led by silverback Muyambi, this gorilla family was founded in 2019 following the split from Mubare.
-Silverback Muyambi took with him 4 adult females to start his family.
-Currently, there are 7 members that include 1 silverback, 4 adult females, and 2 infants.
+Silverback Muyambi took with him four adult females to start his family.
+Currently, seven members include one silverback, four adult females, and two infants.

 Katwe Gorilla Family

 Close observation of the Katwe Gorilla Family began in January 2018 after the death of Silverback Kanyonyi of the Mubare family in November 2017.
 This untimely death led to the separation of the members to unknown locations.
-However, it was discovered that some of its members had joined the Katwe family, and it is from this point that habituation started, and it also involved close observation of the habituated members as well as the new ones in Katwe.
+However, it was discovered that some of its members had joined the Katwe family, and it was from this point that habituation began, involving close observation of both the habituated members and the new ones in Katwe.
 This family derived its name from the hilltop area where habituation began.
-Currently, there are 8 members in this family, including 2 silverbacks (Silverback Mahaane being the leader), 3 adult females, 1 blackback, and 2 infants.
+Currently, the family consists of eight members, including two silverbacks (Silverback Mahaane being the leader), three adult females, one blackback, and two infants.

 Accommodation options for Buhoma Gorilla Trekking